jpowerwa/animalia/README.md

  "fact": "the otter lives in rivers"
 }`

-If the POST completed succesfully the API will return a HTTP 200 status code with a JSON formatted body that contains an identifier for the newly created fact.
+If the POST completed successfully the API will return a HTTP 200 status code with a JSON formatted body that contains an identifier for the newly created fact.
 The response document will look like this:

  `{
  "id": "0b3431e3-2351-46f1-ad90-fa022a60ba15"
 }`

-The id is a globaly unique identifier (GUID).
+The id is a globally unique identifier (GUID).

 You can submit the exact same sentence repeatedly and the service will be trained in the exact same way as a result and will return the exact same identifier.